88sachincyber/Course_Explorer/README.md

 - Add new custom courses
 - Save everything locally without a backend

-The app offers a responsive, accessible, and user-friendly interface, suitable for both desktop and mobile users.
+The app offers a responsive, accessible, and user-friendly interfaces.

 ---